 Being married to a pastor can be hard, draining, and extremely lonely at times.
 Let’s talk about some of the challenges and reasons you feel spiritually tired.

-Now this is a long one, so don’t feel the need to read it all in one sitting.
-Instead, taking it chapter by chapter.
+Now, this is a long one, so don’t feel the need to read it all in one sitting.
+Instead, of taking it chapter by chapter.

 In our pastor’s wives Facebook group, I asked for us to finish this sentence: “Being a pastor’s wife is like:”

 We’re a chill group and not terribly active, but I wanted to see what others would say.

 One of our sisters said it’s like being in school with all the cliques and such.
 I said it’s like “balancing on a tightrope” and another sister said it’s lonely at times.
 All this is true.
 Well, because this role is not an easy one.

 Yes, we will have tribulations, but we are not to let them get or keep us down because Jesus has overcome this world and all its stressful foolishness.
 In other words, Pastor’s Wife, He’s got you and me covered.

 Sometimes we are just “tired” pastors’ wives